Which Countries Require an International Driving Permit?

 A valid driver's license alone is not enough to drive abroad legally in many countries.
 The country you're visiting may require you to obtain an International Driving Permit (IDP) in addition to your home country's license.

 If you are going to drive in another country, you may need an International Driving Permit.
 An IDP is not a visa and does not entitle you to drive in a foreign country.
-You may still need to buy a local driver’s license.
+You may still need to obtain a local driver's license depending on the country.

 It is important to note that fines for driving without an IDP can be costly.
 So, it is essential to check countries' requirements before travel.

 For instance, Italy requires all non-EU citizens over 18 to have an IDP when driving.
 The fine for being caught without one is €90.
-See our page Italy Driving License for more information on applying for an Italian license.
 Another example, you must have an International Driving Permit (IDP) from your home country when driving in Australia.
 The fine for being caught without one is A.U. $100 plus the cost of any infringements issued by police at the time of apprehension.

 Fortunately, there is some good news for American travelers, as more than 35 countries recognize U.S.-issued driver's licenses without requiring an additional permit or license.
 However, this does not mean that you can take any car into any country; there are some exceptions to the rule, so be sure to check the requirements on the U.S. Embassy website before you venture out on unfamiliar roads.